 If you need to file FATCA, first you’ll want to find out some essential information about the filing requirement.
-Check out our list of FAQs below, as compiled by our expert accountants.
+Check out our list of FAQs and FATCA reporting requirements below, as compiled by our expert accountants.

-I have no idea what my obligations are.
+I have no idea what my reporting requirements are.
 Do I need to file FATCA?

 Definitely provide the information your bank is requesting; otherwise, your bank can withhold 30% tax from you.
 If you are an American citizen or taxed as a resident alien and have been compliant with your taxes and other reporting requirements, there is nothing to worry about.
 Even if you have discovered that you omitted information that should have been reported, Greenback can help you go back and correct your situation.